Space-Ed/silk/doc/Philosophy.md

 # The Dance of Symmettry and Distinction
 # The nine concepts
-# The Taxonomy of Systemiz
+# The Taxonomy of System

 To create the most pleasing programming experience it is essential to consider the irreducable dualisms of information systems.
 These dualisms are to be kept in balance and harmony as the language and machinery is designed and as the programs are written and executed.

 There count nine dualisms three in each of three categories.

 # Dualisms of Form
 ## representation - manifestation
 whether it is data or real system, literal or interpreted